 How Repayment Works

 If you don’t pay back overpaid benefits, they can be collected from your state or federal income tax refunds.
-If you owe an overpayment, it may also affect whether you receive UI benefits in the future.
-Or those benefits may be reduced to account for a previous overpayment that wasn’t repaid.
+If you owe an unemployment overpayment, it may also affect whether you receive UI benefits in the future or those benefits may be reduced to account for a previous overpayment that wasn’t repaid.

-You can pay the overpayment in full or request a repayment plan.
-A payment plan allows you to pay in installments.
+You can pay the overpayment in full or request a repayment plan to pay in installments.
 If you can’t afford to pay back the overpayment, you might be eligible for an overpayment waiver.

-Keeping Track Of Your Unemployment Benefits
+Keeping Track of Your Unemployment Benefits